 So is eBay over?
 Are all eBay sellers doomed to flounder?
 Of course not.
-One quick glance at the numbers for eBay and the current listings in any category provide evidence of eBay’s continued centrality in online retail.
+One glance at the numbers for eBay and the current listings in any category provide evidence of eBay’s continued centrality in online retail.

 What is true, however, is that you’ll have to be a pretty big player to compete in areas like consumer electronics, media, or fashion, given the margins at work and the masses of East Asian direct sellers competing in these categories.

-What hasn’t changed about eBay is the way in which it serves a population of shoppers that is otherwise neglected by traditional retail.
+What hasn’t changed about eBay is the way in which it serves a population of shoppers that are otherwise neglected by traditional retail.
 These include arts and crafts enthusiasts, and those looking for antiques or vintage goods, and collectibles buffs.
 Do-it-yourselfers of all kinds and hobbyists of various stripes are still big segments of eBay's user base, as are buyers of used and consignment goods and buyers of one-of-a-kind and scratch-and-dent goods.

 If you’re interested in getting a start selling on eBay, your best bets are to ignore the claims about “easy” eBay riches or “impossible” eBay policies and focus on finding a business model that’s viable on eBay today.
 That means winning the battle for the bid and avoiding crippling mistakes.
-Selling on eBay is a lot more like buying on eBay than it used to be: you can make out like a bandit, but you have to be smart, patient and just a little bit cagey for that to happen.
+Selling on eBay is a lot more like buying on eBay than it used to be: You can make out like a bandit, but you have to be smart, patient and just a little bit cagey for that to happen.